t7yang/vscode-hyper-javascript-snippets/README.md

 Install from VSCode Extension Marketplace [Hyper JavaScript Snippets](https://marketplace.visualstudio.com/items?itemName=t7yang.hyper-javascript-snippets).

-## Philosophy
+## Advantages
-1. Easy Learn - related snippets share a same namespace or pattern, like every `for` loop prefix start with `fo`, all assignment snippet share `*a` pattern.
+1. Easy Learn - related snippets shared a same namespace or pattern, like every `for` loop prefix start with `fo`, all assignment snippet share `*a` pattern.
 2. Composable - No semicolon (point-free friendly), no newline, no placeholder, small snippet, the very end tabstop as possible, make composing snippets friendly.
-3. Avoid conflict and meaningful - Name prefix with no meaningful word to avoid conflict with variable name and built-in snippets prefix (as possible).
+3. Avoid conflict - Try to avoid snippet's prefix conflict with variable name and built-in snippet's prefix.

 ## Suggestions
 - Use [Prettier](https://prettier.io/) to help you formating your code.